Visitors are welcome to explore the Museum at their own pace. An average visit can take at least two hours.

 Download the Museum Guide (PDF) for a map of the space and a general overview of what you can expect to see on your visit.
 Check the Information Desk during your visit for audio tour information.

 Download the Museum Guide for Children (PDF) to help visitors 8 to 11 years old understand the history of the World Trade Center, what happened on 9/11 and how the site has been rebuilt.
 The guide does not include parts of the historical exhibition.

 Offered daily and free to Museum visitors.
 Located in Auditorium, Museum Pavilion L-2 level.

 "Facing Crisis: America Under Attack"

 Key 9/11 decision makers describe the events of the day.
-Features original interviews with President George W. Bush, New York Gov. George Pataki, New York City Mayor Rudolph Giuliani, among others.
+Features original interviews with former President George W. Bush, New York Gov. George Pataki and New York City Mayor Rudolph Giuliani, among others.
 Screened exclusively at the 9/11 Memorial Museum.

 "Facing Crisis: A Changed World"

 World leaders examine 9/11’s impact on global events.
-Features original interviews with President George W. Bush, British Prime Minister Tony Blair, and Pakistani President Pervez Musharraf, among others.
+Features original interviews with former President George W. Bush, British Prime Minister Tony Blair and Pakistani President Pervez Musharraf, among others.
 Screened exclusively at the 9/11 Memorial Museum.